Correlations between two vortices in dry active matter: Results and Discussions

+At $\delta=4$ Fig. \ref{fig:Top11}(b), we observe the reduction of the intensity of the correlation in the PCS and the emergence of the NCS, as compared to the $\delta=2$ case, mainly for $\phi=0.20$ and $D\geqslant 30$.
+For larger $\phi$, it appears only for $D=40$.
+Finally, unlike the previous case behavior with $\phi$, increasing density results in an overall increase of correlation at fixed $D$.

 In Fig. \ref{fig:Top11}(c), we show the results for $\delta=10$.
-We observe both correlated states, but now the antiferromagnetic state is more prominent compared to the ferromagnetic one, in agreement with the behavior change observed when we passed from the $\delta=2$ to the $\delta=4$ cases.
+We observe both correlated states, but now the NCS is predominant, in agreement with the trend observed when we passed from the $\delta=2$ to the $\delta=4$ cases.
 For $\phi=0.20$, the correlation is negative for any $D$, while for $\phi>0.20$, this regime occurs only for $D\geqslant 30$.
-For smaller obstacles, we still observe a positive, although small, correlation.
-Finally, in Fig. \ref{fig:Top11}(d), we present the results for $\delta=20$; we see that the antiferromagnetic state occurs in almost all cases; also, we see that the correlation function value has a weaker dependence on $\phi$ compared to the previous $\delta<20$ results.
+For smaller obstacles, we still observe a positive, albeit small, correlation.

+Finally, in Fig. \ref{fig:Top11}(d), we present the results for $\delta=20$.
+Here, the NCS occurs in almost all cases.
+Also, we see that the correlation function has a weaker dependence on $\phi$ compared to the $\delta=10$ results.